Bristol slave trade

+Bristol, a port city in the South West of England, on the banks of the River Avon, has been an important location for maritime trade for centuries.

+In the time of Anglo-Saxon England, Bristol was the principal port for the export of English slaves to Ireland.

-Bristol, a port city in south-west England, was involved in the transatlantic slave trade.
-Bristol's part in the trade was prominent in the 17th and 18th centuries as the city's merchants used their position to gain involvement.
-It is estimated that over 500,000 enslaved African people were traded by Bristol merchants.
+Bristol was the leading English port in the transatlantic slave trade in the 17th and 18th centuries.
+It has been estimated that Bristol merchants traded over 500,000 enslaved African people.

-Background
+Anglo-Saxon slave trade

-Located on the banks of the River Avon in the South West of England, the city of Bristol has been an important location for maritime trade for centuries.
-In the Anglo-Saxon period slaves were exported from a number of ports, but after the Norman Conquest churchmen called for its abolition.
-Bristol was the main centre and slaves were brought there from all over the country for export to Ireland.
-The trade there was especially hard to eradicate, and it was only brought to an end when William the Conqueror reluctantly agreed to ban the Anglo-Irish slave trade as a result of a vigorous campaign by Wulfstan, Bishop of Worcester, supported by Lanfranc, the Archbishop of Canterbury.
-The city's later involvement with the slave trade peaked between 1730 and 1745, when it became the leading slaving port.
-Bristol's port facilitated, and benefited from, the transport of half a million slaves.
-In 1750 alone, Bristol ships transported approximately 8,000 of the 20,000 enslaved Africans sent that year to the British Caribbean and North America.
+Before the Norman conquest of England in 1066, English slaves were exported to Ireland from a number of ports, including Chester, but Bristol was the main centre, and slaves were brought there from all over the country for export.
+This trade was brought to an end when William the Conqueror reluctantly agreed to ban the Anglo-Irish slave trade, as a result of a vigorous campaign by Wulfstan, Bishop of Worcester, supported by Lanfranc, the Archbishop of Canterbury.